fdilke/bewl/notes/four-way-future/four-way-future.md

 As business books go, this one stands out as being funny, shocking and insightful - also very relevant and topical.

-I'll just share a few gems from it, and then wind up.
+I'll just share a few choice bits from it, and then wind up.

 # Bubbling under